Oliver Rasmussen: WEC - Hypercar

 Rasmussen continued with Jota for the 2024 season, as he stepped up to competing in the Hypercar category alongside Jenson Button and Phil Hanson.

 Super GT

 GT300

-After he did not get picked by Cadillac Jota, Rasmussen moved to Japan where he will make his debut in Super GT GT300 class with apr.
-He will drive the Lexus LC500h GT with Miki Koyama and third driver Yuki Nemoto.
+After he did not get picked by Cadillac Jota, Rasmussen moved to Japan where he made his debut in Super GT GT300 class with apr.
+He would drive the Lexus LC500h GT with Miki Koyama and third driver Yuki Nemoto.

 Other racing

 2025: Super Formula debut

 Rasmussen switched to Super Formula for 2025, driving for Team Impul alongside Mitsunori Takaboshi.
 However, during the first practice session for the season opener at the Suzuka Circuit, Rasmussen crashed heavily at Degner and suffered a fracture of his lumbar vertebrae.
 During the course of his injury, he was subsequently replaced with Seita Nonaka and Rikuto Kobayashi.